zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

   executed, or otherwise still being referenced by the workqueue infrastructure.
-* :c:func:`k_work_is_pending()` is a helper that indicates ``true`` if and only if the work is scheduled, submitted, or being executed.
+* :c:func:`k_work_is_pending()` is a helper that indicates ``true`` if and only if the work is scheduled, queued, or running.
 * :c:func:`k_work_flush()` may be invoked from threads to block until the work item has completed.
 It returns immediately if the work is not pending.
 * :c:func:`k_work_cancel()` attempts to prevent the work item from being